Professor Martine is the David Burpee Chair in Plant Genetics & Research, and the Director of the Manning Herbarium.

 I am a biodiversity scientist with a particular focus on plants, especially the ecology and evolution of plant reproduction.
 Much of my work has been in the plant family Solanaceae, including more than a decade looking into the unusual breeding systems of the genus Solanum in northern Australia through a combination of field studies and molecular phylogenetics.
 My broad interests in natural history have also kept me rooted in my home region, the northeastern US, where I have engaged in field-based studies with students and colleagues.

 It is my opinion that one key to stemming the tide of biodiversity loss is producing outreach materials that are effective in generating public interest in what we do and the organisms we study.
-To that end, I am developing a web-based program called "Plants Are Cool, Too!" - and am on the look-out for plants (and their researchers) to highlight.
-(Watch episodes from "Plants Are Cool, Too!" or listen to the "Plants Are Cool, Tool!: Theme Song")
+To that end, I am developing a web-based program called "Plants Are Cool, Too!" — and am on the look-out for plants (and their researchers) to highlight.
+(Watch episodes from "Plants Are Cool, Too!")

 I am currently seeking undergraduate, Master's-level, and post-doctoral collaborators.
 Drop me an email if you would like to discuss potential opportunities in my lab.